-All Saints’ is a dynamic, flourishing parish, where new additions are a regular occurrence.
-The 240 members range in age from one to 100.
-The average attendance at weekly Sunday services is 125.
 The church is an active member of the worldwide Anglican Communion and the Episcopal Diocese of Georgia.

 As we consider ourselves servants of the community, our congregation is deeply engaged in ministry.
 Our main focus is The Oak Street Episcopal Mission, a cooperative project of the three Episcopal Churches in Thomasville, Georgia.